 In full belief I say the Apostles’ Creed, understanding it as follows:

-God is therefore also freedom, for we cannot help loving the one who made us, knows us and sets us free to choose, without abandoning us.
+God is therefore also freedom, for we cannot help loving the one who made us, who knows us and who sets us free to choose, without abandoning us.

 This God understands the source of our waywardness – the fact that we are enveloped by his creation, know that we are not the creators of our own being, and so are always doubtful of our own value .